KevinWang94/KevinWang94.github.io/_posts/2016-06-22-SovietSatellites7.md

-We ended by wandering around Chisinau, the highlight of which was this small Occupy-esque encampment, apparently by the [Dignity and Truth Platform Party](https://en.wikipedia.org/wiki/Dignity_and_Truth_Platform_Party) in response to worsening economic conditions and corruption scandals:
+We ended by wandering around Chisinau, the highlight of which was this small Occupy-esque encampment, apparently by the [Dignity and Truth Platform Party](https://en.wikipedia.org/wiki/Dignity_and_Truth_Platform_Party) in response to worsening economic conditions and corruption scandals.
+I wish we had had more time in Chisinau, but a whole day wandering around in the Transnistrian heat left me completely exhausted.

 ### The End

-This marks the end of our Sojourn through Soviet Satellite States!
+This marks the end of our Sojourn through Soviet Satellite States.
+For anyone who actually read this far, thanks for sticking around.
+From here the traveling continues, onward to Istanbul and 14 other European countries!
-One more blog post coming with some general thoughts about the Stans.